AlexRusnak/api-postman-test-project/README.md

 1. Import the Postman collection into your Postman app.
 2. Set up the necessary environment variables (base URL, API key, token).
-3. Run the requests individually or execute the entire collection.
+3. Execute the entire collection as a set to ensure end-to-end functionality.
+4. Customize collection variables as needed.